-The clinical portfolio presents a picture of your clinical work over a period of years.
-The portfolio summarizes your efforts and accomplishments, including direct patient care (inpatient, outpatient or surgical responsibilities), quality improvement activities, continuing medical education, practice leadership and national service.
+The clinical portfolio presents a picture of your clinical work and program leadership over a period of years.
+The portfolio summarizes your efforts and accomplishments in direct patient care, including inpatient, outpatient or surgical responsibilities, quality improvement activities, continuing medical education, practice leadership and national service.
 The clinical portfolio also includes evidence of the quality of your clinical care, which may be gathered from clinical peers, nurses, advanced practice providers or other professional colleagues, practice managers or patients themselves.
 Clinical excellence may also be demonstrated through introduction of new techniques or models of practice, invitations to speak or write about clinical topics, book chapters, reviews or other clinical scholarship, studies that demonstrate favorable health outcomes or receipt of local, regional or national awards.
+Your clinician's portfolio should contain detailed descriptions of your clinical effort and activities, plus supporting documents that demonstrate clinical effectiveness.